 Your spine constitutes one of the most important parts of your body because it gives structure and support.
-Without it, you could not stand-up, freely move about, and be flexible.
+Furthermore, without it, you could not stand up, freely move about, and maintain a flexible body.
 Also, the spine protects your spinal cord consisting of nerves connecting the brain to the body.
 Thus, allowing you to control your movements.
 Without a spinal cord, you could not move any part of your body, and your organs could not function.
 Keeping your spine healthy provides the ability to live an active life.
 Learn about the anatomy of the spine including:

 - How the spine functions